SheCodesAustralia/multicoder-turtorial/content/Introduction/3_where_to_next.md

 You guessed it, we'll have to code that too!
 The birds also have to avoid obstacles, and cannot hide under the beach umbrellas.

-### The World (and all it's obstacles)
+### The World (and all its obstacles)

-The world itself is made up of a grid, and each character (Myrtle and the birds) and the obstacles can only occupy one cell in the gird at a time.
+The world itself is made up of a grid, and each character (Myrtle and the birds) and the obstacles can only occupy one cell in the grid at a time.
 We'll need to figure out how to place the obstacles, and also how to move to the next part of the beach when Myrtle reaches an umbrella.

 ## So where to next?